MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 We talk about types next, which helps to see why we needed parenthesis above to avoid creating a list containing a function, and instead have the list contain the results of the function.
 It's a *type error*.

+## References

+<a id="HFPF"></a>
+HPFP: Haskell Programming From First Principles C. Allen, J. Moronuki, 2016

+<a id="SEP"></a>
+SEP: The Lambda Calculus, J. Alama, Stanford Encyclopedia of Philosophy, 2023

+<a id="TTFP"></a>
+TTFP: Type Theory & Functional Programming, S. Thompson, 1999

+An Introduction to Functional Programming through Lambda Calculus, G. Michaelson, 2011 (FPLC) Real World Haskell, B. O'Sullivan, D. Stewart, J. Goerzen, 2008 (RWH) Highlights of the History of the Lambda Calculus [link](https://lawrencecpaulson.github.io/papers/Rosser-Lambda-Calculus.pdf)

 ## Footnotes
 [^1]: Adding type restrictions to lambda calculus stops it being Turing complete.
 [^2]: Abstractions are meant to be generalized functions, so "lambda functions" is synonymous.
 Lambda functions are often called "anonymous functions" since they're not assigned an identifier to be called.
 [^3]: Via Church numeral encodings, integers themselves may be considered as lambda abstractions, so the infix notation `2 + 2` is really `(((2) +) 2)` nested abstractions that Haskell then evaluates (normalizes the expression) to the lambda abstraction with encoding `4`.
 For convenience and type checking Haskell just treats integers as a base type.

-## References

-<a id="HFPF"></a>
-HFPF: Haskell Programming From First Principles C. Allen, J. Moronuki, 2016

-<a id="SEP"></a>
-The Lambda Calculus, J. Alama, Stanford Encyclopedia of Philosophy, 2023 (SEP)

-Type Theory & Functional Programming, S. Thompson, 1999 (TTFP) An Introduction to Functional Programming through Lambda Calculus, G. Michaelson, 2011 (FPLC) Real World Haskell, B. O'Sullivan, D. Stewart, J. Goerzen, 2008 (RWH) Highlights of the History of the Lambda Calculus [link](https://lawrencecpaulson.github.io/papers/Rosser-Lambda-Calculus.pdf)